TRIQS/dft_tools/doc/install.rst

 Be careful that the version of the TRIQS library and of the solver must be compatible (more information on the :ref:`TRIQS website <triqslibs:versions>`).
-As the TRILEX project is currently still in alpha phase (unstable), it can only be compiled against the unstable branch of triqs.
+As app4triqs is still in alpha phase (unstable), it can only be compiled against the unstable branch of triqs.

 Custom CMake options
 --------------------